abcdesktopio/docs/opsdocs/docs/architecture/overview.md

 `pyos` is the core abcdesktop service act as a control plane.
 Pyos is a stateless services, Pyos's roles are :

 - Authenticate user on authenticate providers
- - OAuth 2.0 Provider : Google, Facebook, Orange
+ - OpenID Provider
  - LDAP and LDAPS
  - Active Directory
  - Anonymous (no auth)
-- Start/Stop user's Pod in Kubernetes
+- Create/Read/Update/Delete user's Pod in Kubernetes
-- Start/Stop user's applications as `ephemeral container` or as `pod`
+- Create/Read/Update/Delete user's applications as `ephemeral container` or as `pod`

 > When a new user is authenticated, a dedicated user pod is created.
 > When the user starts an application (like LibreOffice for example) a dedicated container is created.
 It can be a `pod` or an `ephemeral container`